elkanuco/showcase/fund-transfer/docs/NOTES.md

   - <http://localhost:8080/dashboard/#/http/services/fundtransfer@docker>
 - Added Redis to serve as distributed cache and distributed lock on the accounts
   - <https://redis.io/>
-- Using experimental Maven plugin to reduce size of the jar and load dependencies on runtime
+- Using experimental Maven plugin to reduce size of the jar and load dependencies on startup
   - <https://github.com/dsyer/spring-boot-thin-launcher>

 ## Final Remarks

 > [!WARNING]
 > Discloser
 > - *THIS IS JUST A POC* : to every problem there are multiple solutions
 > - *NOT INTENDEND TO BE PERFECT* This is a showcase of integrating different tools rendering a valid outcome
 > - *NOT FULLY TESTED* Tests were added to show-case the strategy and the capability of testing
->   - The strategy is basically cover all relevant cyclomatic complexity with unit testing and cover nominal use cases with integration tests
+>   - The strategy is basically cover all relevant cyclomatic complexity with unit testing and cover nominal e2e use cases with integration tests
 >     - to avoid redundancy and overly complex tests, and respecting the idempotence of test coverage

 ## Useful commands